The BEST 17 Trail games & walking activities for your next family hike

 So, that’s why you should have some trail games ready to “pull out” when the whining or feet dragging starts.

-These fun trail activities are a great way to keep everyone entertained, engaged, motivated and moving while out hiking with kids or just going for an afternoon walk around town.
+These fun trail activities are a great way to keep everyone entertained, engaged, motivated and moving while out hiking with kids or just going for an afternoon walk around town… and do know these aren’t just for kids, these also make great hiking games for adults and teens too!
+(If I think one suggestion is particularly good for the older crowd, I’ve noted that in the header.)

-To get started, here are our favourite top 10 walking activities (with many more hiking games below)
+To get started, here are our favourite top 10 hiking games (with many more below)

-Below you’ll find many more trail games and walking activity ideas.
-I’ve tried to group them into similar categories, but you might want to scroll all the way through to make sure you don’t miss any gems!
+I’ve tried to group these activities into similar categories, but you might want to scroll all the way through to make sure you don’t miss any gems!

 Getting kids outside (and even motivating ourselves) can be a challenge sometimes.
 These games and activities might help.
 Another great tip is to invite along friends and then play these games… even more fun!